 How To Use: The functional games can be used as parent handouts or therapy ideas for games that practice B but require NO flashcards.
-Once a child is able to name a flashcard with or when cues cues, he/she is ready to play flashcard games at home with parents or during therapy.
+Once a child is able to name a flashcard, he/she is ready to play flashcard games at home with parents or during therapy.

 The flashcard games attached vary in level of difficulty.
-Some can be played with young toddlers and some are fun for older students.
 There are instructions for articulation practice at the word, phrase/sentence, and connected speech level.

-Make sure to circle the level of practice and jot down helpful cues parents can use to elicit correct sound production.
+Make sure to circle the level of practice and jot down helpful cues parents can use to elicit correct sound production at home.
 There is also a section where parents can share notes or ask questions.
-It is a great tool for easy parent-SLP communication as well as fun home practice!
+It is a great tool for easy parent-SLP communication.

 How To Use: The language based activities are great for children who are doing well with the flashcard games and need another boost to help with generalization.
 It is important to continue to provide parents with least restrictive cues at this level too!
 There is a space at the bottom of each page to jot down quick notes.